Bufford99/angular-ebfyww/README.md

 ### Practice with using Angular

-Note: Using this as a resource for working with Angular
+Note: Using this as a resource for when working with Angular